GMLC-TDC/HELICS/docs/user-guide/advanced_topics/orchestration.md

 #### Merlin workflow description and environment

 Merlin has a description and an environment block.
-The `description` block provides the name and a short description about the study.
+The `description` block provides the name and a short description of the study.

 ```yaml
 description: